philips-labs/terraform-aws-github-oidc/README.md

 The module can manage the following:

-- Manage the OpenID Connect identity provider for GitHub in your AWS account.
+- The OpenID Connect identity provider for GitHub in your AWS account.
 - Manage a role and policy to check to check claims.

 ### Manage the OIDC identity provider